Code-Institute-Submissions/Mind-Gym-Project/README.md

 ##### Customer Goals

 * Have a safe space to relax
-* have evidence that it is a reliable space
+* Have evidence that it is a reliable space
 * Check space reviews
 * Verify gym space by the Gallery
 * Focusing on Mobile devices so that easily acessible